ngyupeng/tp/docs/UserGuide.md

 Additional information on fields:
 * While one may key in phone numbers with hyphen(s) and/or space(s) to improve human-readability, the hyphen(s) and space(s) are automatically removed when phone number is stored in app.
 * The emergency contact fields (`ecn` and `ecp`) must be either all provided or not at all.
+* The enrollment year should be a positive integer.
+Note that this could be a year in the future.
+(I.e. those that are not currently enrolled but have accepted an application for enrollment in a future year)

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 r/President r/Camp leader ecn/Jack Doe ecp/99998888 ece/jackd@example.com enroll/2022 t/friend`